Live stream will be available after this brief ad from our sponsors

 It appears that the Chiefs and/or the NFL tried to make the whole thing go away, per usual.
 It ain't going away now.

 There are conflicting reports about whether the Chiefs knew about the video, but obviously they knew about the incident itself.
-ESPN’s Dan Graziano is I am told the Chiefs sent Kareem Hunt home from the facility today upon learning of the release of the video and pending further action.
-Most likely short-term resolution is that Hunt would be placed on the commissioner's exempt list pending a final decision, but we will see.
+ESPN's Dan Graziano is reporting that the Chiefs have sent Kareem Hunt home and there's a chance he could be placed on the commissioner's exempt list, which would require him to be away from all Chiefs team activities (akin to a suspension) while he handles his issues.

 It should be a suspension.
 Roger Goodell really shouldn't have a choice here.
 He might still try to wait for it to blow over, because he knows in the end that we'll be tuning into Chiefs games with or without Hunt.